UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 ## Next Event

-Club Meeting: Week 2 (Monday, September 18, 7:10 PM-9:00 PM in ENG 231 or [Webex](https://umbc.webex.com/meet/CyberDawgs))<br>
+Club Meeting: Week 3 (Monday, September 25, 7:10 PM-9:00 PM in ENG 231 or [Webex](https://umbc.webex.com/meet/CyberDawgs))<br>
-Topic: Bug Bounties
+Topic: Intro to Vulnerability Research as a Career

 ## How To Get Involved